Admitting now

 • Financial stress from prescription or black-market costs

-• Hiding medications from family
+• Hiding substance use from family

 • Irritability when opioids unavailable